About this section

 - the `doc/content` directory is intended to contain the **generated artifacts only**.
 In case of

-problems with document generation, this directory may be safely deleted (or, maybe, better
+issues with document generation, this directory may be safely deleted.
+On the following

 - the `doc_src` directory contains all source files required for producing the project's

-- `generate_doc.bat` --- the [double-click script](#command_scripts) for the whole HTML
+- `generate_doc_py.bat` --- the *double-click script* for the HTML output generation.
+Here

 - `md2html_args.json` --- the project's [*argument file*](#using_argument_file);

-- `doc/layout` directory contains the resources that are used by the template itself.
+- `doc/layout` directory contains the resources that are used by the template.
 It's a

-convenient way to separate those resources from the ones that belong to the documentation
+convenient way to separate those resources from the ones that belong to the writing

-content.
-This directory may be copy-pasted to a new project and it will most likely work
+project content.
+This directory may be copied to a new project, and it will most likely work

 - `doc/themes` directory contains the [color *themes*](#themes) used by